The Easiest Way To Setup a Company in Hong Kong

 Here are the required documents for company incorporation:

-• Copies of the directors’ and shareholders’ identification documents (Hong Kong ID cards for Hong Kong residents and passports for foreigners).
+- Identification Documents: Copies of the identification documents for the directors, shareholders, and company secretary, typically Hong Kong ID cards for Hong Kong residents and passports certified by a CPA for foreigners.

 Step 7.
 Submit to the Companies Registry

-The certificate of incorporation is issued only once when your company is set up and remains valid during the entire lifetime of the company.
+The certificate of incorporation is issued only once when your company is set up and serves as the official proof of your company's formation.
+It remains valid during the entire lifetime of the company.

-The business registration certificate is only valid for one or three years.
-It must be renewed every year within one month following the anniversary date of the establishment of your company (otherwise, fines will be issued).
+The business registration certificate (BRC) confirms that your company is officially registered to conduct business.
+It is only valid for one or three years, depending on the option you choose at the time of registration.
+The BRC must be renewed every year within one month following the anniversary date of your company's establishment (otherwise, fines will be issued).

 Important: Once you have registered your business, you must display your Business Registration Certificate at your place of business.